 4. Trends change.
 Stay on top of upcoming opportunities.

 I can’t predict the future within any given industry, but I can tell you that the nature of small business is to be prepared to evolve quickly with technology and trends.
-When creating a business plan for 2017, be prepared to be flexible.
+When creating a business plan for the new year, be prepared to be flexible.

 Conduct research to see whether or not they’ll still be as effective in the upcoming year.
 Savvy small businesses study trending topics and industry predictions to keep from falling behind.
 They know that what works now won’t always work forever, and they snip cords quickly to move onto something more innovative.
 And they’re not alone in that respect either — their competition knows that, too.